-I posted this recipe last December and am updating now with new pics and a few new tips and tricks!
-The greatest thing about this recipe, other than the end result is UH-MAZING, is that you can make it minutes!
+I posted this recipe last December and am updating now with new pics and a VIDEO!! (check out my YouTube channel for the full video), plus a few new tips and tricks!
+The greatest thing about this recipe, other than the end result is UH-MAZING, is that you can make it minutes.
 Seriously!
 After the initial mixing of the dough, on baking day the total hands-on time is approximately 5 minutes!!

 WHAT IS PANETTONE?

 Panettone is a type of sweet bread that's originally from Milan, Italy.
 It's studded with raisins and candied citrus and it is DIVINE!!
 It can be eaten for breakfast, which is what I usually do, or as a dessert.
 You can also use it in bread pudding or to make french toast!
 It is SO GOOD for french toast!!

 I knew about panettone way back when I was a lot younger (in my 20's), but never had an interest in it.
 I'm not sure why, but maybe I thought it sounded too much like fruitcake.
 Have you ever had fruitcake?
 Maybe fruitcake is good and I should quit being too judgmental about it.
 Because once I finally tried panettone (less than 10 years ago), I instantly fell in love with it!
 Of course, that was shortly before I found out I had celiac so...you know how it goes.
 No more panettone, or so I thought😉